 NCI short courses enable participants from around the world and across the U.S. to learn about northern-grown crops and their unique quality, marketing and processing characteristics.

-The Specialty Soya and Grains Alliance (SSGA) is a national alliance of companies focused on production, processing, and shipping of specialty soya and grains worldwide.
-Its mission is to provide resources that communicate the quality, diversity, and availability of their products.
+The Specialty Soya and Grains Alliance (SSGA) is the premier business alliance of U.S. companies focused on production, processing, and shipping of specialty soya and grains worldwide.
+Its mission is to provide resources that communicate the quality, diversity, and availability of identity-preserved soya and specialty grain products.